 Below at left one is a representation of standard RNN and the right one is a representation of Feed-Forward Network.

-In the last few years for RNN’s, there has been incredible success in a variety of problems such as speech recognition, language modelling, translation, image captioning and list goes on.
+In the last few years for RNN’s, there has been an incredible success in a variety of problems such as speech recognition, language modelling, translation, image captioning and list goes on.

 Let’s take a look at a single unit of RNN architecture.
 Where it takes input from the previous step and current state Xt and incorporated with Tanh as an activation function, here we can explicitly change the activation function.